 When Jude was seven, her parents were murdered and she and her sisters were taken to the High Court of Faerie.
 Now, ten years later, Jude is determined to earn a place at the court by becoming a knight.
 However, many fae hate humans like her — particularly Prince Cardan, the High King's wickedest son.
 But as palace intrigues mount and civil war threatens, Jude must make a risky alliance to keep her sisters safe... and perhaps, save the High Court and all of Faerie.
 Dark and absorbing, with a world of playfully blood-thirsty fey antagonists, this series opener stars a determined and truly dangerous heroine.

 Years ago, 17-year-old Alice's grandmother wrote Tales from the Hinterland, a short set of dark, feminist fairy tales, and then retreated to her estate, the Hazel Wood.
 Alice has never met her grandmother, though; she and her mother have spent most of her life on the road, avoiding the bad luck that seems to follow them everywhere.
 But when Alice's grandmother dies, and her mother is stolen away by a figure who claims to come from the Hinterland, Alice needs help her classmate Ellery, a Hinterland superfan, if she's going to go to the rescue — and figure out where her own bad luck began.
-A ferocious heroine facing an eerie and dangerous world makes this a thrilling story of exploitation, liberation, and love.
+A ferocious heroine facing an eerie and dangerous world makes this first book in the three-part Hazel Wood series a thrilling story of exploitation, liberation, and love.

 Millie Michalchuk is sick of going to "fat camp" — she's happy in her own skin and would rather go to a broadcast journalism program and figure out how to get Malik, her crush, to notice her.
 Then her aunt and uncle's gym is vandalized — and the culprit is Callie Reyes, a dance team member who seems to have it all but struggles with her biracial identity and "friends" who abandon her at the first bump.
 When Callie is ordered to work with Millie at the gym, Millie's optimistic attitude (and genuine friendship) might be just what Callie needs.
 This companion to the best-selling Dumplin' celebrates positive female friendships and loving yourself as you are.